Sophia1731/August25Work/README.md

-# FirstJulyWork
+# August25Work
-Work and Projects covered in July.
+Work and Projects covered in August 2025.